jclemson93/Election-Analysis/README.md

   The winner of the election was

-  -Dian Degette with 73.8% of the vote and 272,892 total votes
+  -Diane Degette with 73.8% of the vote and 272,892 total votes

  ##Challenge Overview